Kendra Dunchue, Psychologist

 I am not currently registered with ReturnToWork SA.

 The right therapist-client fit is really important.
 I work to create a warm, safe, and respectful space, but therapy is highly personal.
 If we’re not the right match, I’ll do my best to guide you toward someone better suited to your needs.
+The first session is to see if we might be a good fit for each other, and to make a plan together (there is no obligation to continue if not!).

 Every person deserves the best possible care.
 If a referral falls outside of my skillset, requires intensive support beyond what part-time private practice offers, or presents a conflict of interest, I may not be the right person to help.
 If that happens, I’ll do my best to connect you with someone who can.
 As a registered allied health practitioner I’m legally and ethically bound to follow practice guidelines to keep clients safe.
 Sometimes, I may not be able to share why a referral is declined due to confidentiality.

 I see children, teenagers, and adults across a range of areas including mild-to-moderate mental health presentations.
 I have a particular focus on women’s health and neurodivergent populations.
+As a solo, part-time practice I am unable to work with clients with high support needs and/or who are at a significant level of risk.
+You can ask your GP about alternative services if this is the case.

 I do not provide family law assessments, couples therapy, or ReturnToWork (WorkCover) claims at this time.
 Please note that I am unable to support high-risk presentations in a solo part-time private practice capacity; please speak with your GP about appropriate services.